 Definition: Any behavior that is disruptive (regardless of intent) to the rights of others, behavior which disrupts the daily productive functioning of self or others in the college community, and/or conduct which adversely affects self or others.
 Examples include but are not limited to: intentionally preventing others from listening or presenting their ideas in class; manipulating others to gain sympathy or attention, use of cell phones in classrooms or during campus events; excessive noise; engaging in public urination or defecation; horseplay, practical jokes, hiding from college officials, hall sports and general pranks or annoyances.

 Definition: Conduct which directly expresses or implies a threat or dangerous intention(s) to an individual or to a specific or general target.
 Examples include but are not limited to: direct threats, implied threats, behavior which suggests possible dangerous intentions, angry outbursts, expression of violent fantasies, brandishing weapons or illegally concealing a weapon, or any suggestion of or actual planning or preparation to carry out a violent act.

-Definition: Lighting or attempting to light a fire or to cause or attempt items to combust/burn without authorization.
+Definition: Lighting or attempting to light a fire or to cause or attempt items (other than candles or cigarettes) to combust/burn without authorization.

 Definition: Setting fires with the intention of destroying property.